-• Revive and distribute the Are We Together? peace curriculum to primary and secondary schools in Africa, and beyond (our active project).
+- Teach our Are We Together? peace curriculum to teenagers in Africa, and beyond (our active project).

-• Explore music and dance as powerful pathways to inner and communal peace.
+- Explore music and dance as powerful pathways to inner and communal peace.
+If we eat together, and dance together, isn't it less likely that we'll fight together?

 Music with a Message

-• Host coordinated PositiveSpin dance parties around the world on the International Day of Peace.
+- Host a PositiveSpin dance party - maybe on the International Day of Peace?

-• Add new songs with danceable beats in a multitude of languages to our CryPeace Spotify playlists!
+- Suggest new songs with danceable beats in a multitude of languages for our CryPeace Spotify playlists?

 PositiveSpin Dance Parties

 Sometimes we need to talk about peace; sometimes we need to embody it.
 That's why we held a PositiveSpin dance party to nurture peace through music, to reunite body and soul.
-PositiveSpin provides a joyful space where you can hear uplifting music, meet positive people, nurture your playful side, and move how the spirit leads you in other words, dance!
-Wouldn't it be fun exploring shared experiences via webcams at different locations?
+Dances provide a joyful space where you can hear uplifting music, meet positive people, nurture your playful side, and move how the spirit leads you.
+Wouldn't it be fun to hold an international dance party using webcams at different locations?

 Beautiful Resistance: If your prayers were a dance, what would they look like?

 Every Friday, there is a protest at the Israeli/Palestinian wall.
-And more and more frequently in North America, there are protests for racial equality, rethinking the role of police in community service and mental health emergencies, as well as many other demonstrations for justice around the world.
+In North America, protests for democracy, racial equality, and rethinking the role of police are becoming more frequent.
+Many other demonstrations for justice occur around the world.

-At a Black Lives Matter demonstration recently, one of my peacebuilding friends asked, "If your prayers were a dance, what would they look like?"
-It inspired the public, who were on the edges observing the speakers and musicians, to get into the public square and dance.
-To simple drumbeats, they expressed their fears, hopes, dreams and unity by dancing to the same beat.
-What positive energy could we release by embodying more of our demonstrations for peace through dance?
+At one Black Lives Matter demonstration, one of my peacebuilding friends asked, "If your prayers were a dance, what would they look like?"
+It inspired people who were observing on the edges to move into the public square and dance.
+They expressed their fears, hopes, dreams and unity by dancing to the same simple drumbeat.
+What positive energy could we release by embodying peace through dance at more of our demonstrations?

 Global Dances for Peace